a Master Bedroom is a special type of design project. Why? Well, it is a

 Master Suite is no exception.
 You might treasure a photo you found

-online, or have a Pinterest Board with all of the colors, furnishings and
+online, perhaps like the romantic and colorful bedroom shown above, or have a Pinterest Board with all of the colors, furnishings and

 layouts you adore, and have dreams of creating just such a place in your